John Lydon: Jimmy Savile abuse scandal

 In a 1978 BBC Radio 1 interview, Lydon alluded to the sexual abuses committed by Jimmy Savile, and mainstream social forces' suppression of negative information about him, decades before it became a public scandal.
 Lydon stated: "I'd like to kill Jimmy Savile; I think he's a hypocrite.
 I bet he's into all kinds of seediness that we all know about, but are not allowed to talk about.
 I know some rumours."
 He added: "I bet none of this will be allowed out."
 After the interviewer suggested libel might be an issue, Lydon replied, "Nothing I've said is libel."

 As Lydon predicted, the comment was edited out by the BBC before broadcast.
 The complete interview was included as a bonus track on a rerelease of Public Image: First Issue in 2013, after Savile's death.
 In October 2014, Lydon said that "[b]y killed I meant locking him up and stopping him assaulting young children ...
 I'm disgusted at the media pretending they weren't aware."
 Lydon claimed that the BBC blacklisted him following the interview, and he remained "very, very bitter that the likes of Savile and the rest of them were allowed to continue."

+LGBT issues

+Lydon spoke of his admiration for poet and playwright Oscar Wilde, stating that "his stuff was fucking brilliant.
+What an attitude to life!...he turned out to be the biggest poof on earth at a time when that was completely unacceptable.
+What a genius."